wildlarva/mcdecoder/README.md

 - Learners of the basics about machine codes
   - Hands-on approach to learn: write and test actual machine codes

-Implementing and maintaining a decoder are tough and cumbersome. mcdecoder soothes these pains by generating a decoder. mcdecoder was originally developed for [athrill](https://github.com/tmori/athrill/), a CPU emulator.
+Implementing and maintaining a decoder are tough and cumbersome.
+The mcdecoder soothes these pains by generating a decoder.
+The mcdecoder was originally developed for [athrill](https://github.com/tmori/athrill/), a CPU emulator.
 It will be independent from athrill and be a more general tool in the near future.

 ## Requirements